-No one treatment is effective for all children with autism, and it is important for them to collect information to help determine if the treatment they are using is effective for their child.
+No one treatment is effective for all children with autism, and it is important to collect information to help determine if the treatment is effective for your child.
 The following tips should be kept in mind.

 - Implement only one treatment at a time and allow plenty of time to see effects (e.g., two months or more). - Learn as much as you can about the treatment before beginning.
-Note any possible side effects. - Keep your own daily record before you start, as well as during the intervention. - Seek feedback from other adults who know your child but do not know about the new treatment (to prevent bias). - Ask teachers and other professionals to keep written data so you can compare with your own. - Be sure to document any unexpected or unanticipated changes in your child.
+Note any possible side effects. - Keep your own daily record before you start, as well as during the intervention. - To prevent possible bias, seek feedback from other adults who know your child but do not know about the new treatment. - Ask teachers and other professionals to keep written data so you can compare with your own. - Be sure to document any unexpected or unanticipated changes in your child.